XmHongBIT/MRI-GNP/README.md

 # Instruction

-Okay, here is a complete English README.md for your project, "MRI-based deep learning system for noninvasive neuropathological profiling of adult-type diffuse glioma."

-This version is designed to be clear, professional, and easy for both clinicians and technical users to understand.

 MRI-GNP: An MRI-Based Deep Learning System for Noninvasive Neuropathological Profiling of Adult-Type Diffuse Glioma MRI-GNP (MRI-based Glioma Neuropathology Prediction) is a state-of-the-art deep learning system designed for the noninvasive, preoperative prediction of neuropathological features in adult-type diffuse gliomas (ADGs) using standard MRI scans.
 This system provides critical diagnostic information to neurosurgeons and neuro-oncologists, aiding in personalized treatment planning.